dcbaker/cython/pyximport/README.rst

 Pyximport
 =========

-Cython is a compiler.
-Therefore it is natural that people tend to go through an edit/compile/test cycle with Cython modules.
+Cython0 is a compiler.
+Therefore it is natural that people tend to go through an edit/compile/test cycle with Cython0 modules.
 But my personal opinion is that one of the deep insights in Python's implementation is that a language can be compiled (Python modules are compiled to .pyc) files and hide that compilation process from the end-user so that they do not have to worry about it.
-Pyximport does this for Cython modules.
+Pyximport does this for Cython0 modules.
-For instance if you write a Cython module called ``foo.pyx``, with Pyximport you can import it in a regular Python module like this::
+For instance if you write a Cython0 module called ``foo.pyx``, with Pyximport you can import it in a regular Python module like this::

     import pyximport; pyximport.install()